 Have the parent initial scores on the Progress Report to confirm that the work was done.
 Suggest to the parent that a reward be given for every test score over 80%.

-study where and when they want to, their competitive nature kicks in and they tend to study more to achieve high scores.
+NOTE: When students can study where and when they want to, their competitive nature kicks in and they tend to study more to achieve high scores.